Why Girls Only?

 Rye St Antony Girls School in Oxford

 Educating girls has been a founding principle of Rye St Antony since the pioneering influence of Elizabeth Rendall and Ivy King in 1930 and the Senior School and Sixth Form at Rye continue to be exclusively girls schools in Oxford.
 We believe that girls thrive intellectually in an environment where they are not under pressure to behave or look a certain way, where they can express themselves with confidence and where they can be free to be their own individual selves.

-Research shows that girls feel empowered to study what they are passionate about, as illustrated by the enduring popularity of Maths and Science at as Sixth Form options compared to girls attending co-ed schools.
+Research shows that in girls schools, girls feel empowered to study what they are passionate about, as illustrated by the enduring popularity of Maths and Science at as Sixth Form options here at Rye compared to girls attending co-educational schools.
 Girls also develop the confidence and tenacity to challenge and debate within class, to seek different ways to problem-solve and to stretch themselves by exploring new avenues of thought.
 This intellectual freedom and academic curiosity is what we believe gives young women the edge when they embark on their next steps whether that is leading a discussion in their university tutorial or pitching their ideas to a new employer.

-Our Rye pupils possess a calm determination and strong sense of their own worth.
+Our girls possess a calm determination and strong sense of their own worth.
 We believe that it is refreshing to be able to focus not on the absence of boys but the energy, wit, creativity and kindness that a vibrant community of young women brings.